m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

    - IP Addresses - The list of IP addresses geolocated to Egypt and Libya were determined from two sources: the Regional Internet Registries (RIRs) published list and the MaxMind GeoLite Country IP geolocation database.
    - AS Numbers and BGP-announced prefixes - The above IP addresses were mapped to BGP-announced prefixes and origin ASes, using publicly available BGP data during the disruption period.

-2. BGP Control Plane Data: The BGP updates were obtained from two major sources - Route Views Project [59] and RIPE NCC’s Routing Information Service (RIS).
+2. BGP Control Plane Data: The BGP updates were obtained from two major sources - Route Views Project [59] and RIPE NCC's Routing Information Service (RIS).
 Along with BGP updates, a periodic dump of snapshot of the control plane table was also used to track the reachability of a prefix during the period of disruption.
 The start and end time of the outage was also determined by observing BGP updates for the withdrawal of prefixes and when it became available again.
 3. Darknet Traffic: Internet background radiation (IBR) refers to unsolicited one-way traffic to unused IP addresses in the Internet.
 These usually indicate malicious activity on the Internet, including worms, Denial of Service attacks, etc. IBR traffic is observed using network telescopes, called darknets.
 The three main causes of IBR traffic are due to DoS attacks, scans and bugs and misconfiguration.
 4. Active forward path probing: The active macroscopic traceroute measurements and structured global IPv4 address probing during the outage were also considered in the two countries.

 ### Analysis - Egypt

-During the outage in Egypt, it was observed that all the routes to Egyptian networks were withdrawn from the Internet’s global routing table.
+During the outage in Egypt, it was observed that all the routes to Egyptian networks were withdrawn from the Internet's global routing table.
 The primarily state owned Internet infrastructure of Egypt, with a small number of parties providing international connectivity and a state telecommunications provider controlling the physical connectivity, enables such manipulation of the system.

 The chronological sequence of the outage determined using BGP was found to be synchronized with the reported events.
 A number of withdrawal routing events were observed between 27th January 22:12:00 GMT and 22:34:00 GMT, signaling the start of the outage.
 As shown in the graph, the number of visible IP address dropped down from 2500 to less than 500.